Accounting in Merchandising Companies

 5.3.
 Analysis of transportation-in costs

-Transportation-in expenditures are cost incurred to delivery inventory from the vendor (supplier) to the company.
+Transportation-in expenditures are costs incurred to deliver inventory from a vendor (supplier) to a company.
 Transportation-in costs are treated as part of the inventory costs (product costs).

 Illustration 3: Effect of transportation-in costs